Larnaka is a city built on the southeastern coast of Cyprus.

 During the Frankish period (1192-1489), Larnaka was not a very important city but had begun to develop as a port after 1373 when the main port of Cyprus, Famagusta, was occupied by the Genoese.

 During the Ottoman domination (1570-1878), it had developed into an important port, so many Cypriots, Greeks and foreign merchants lived in it, thus constituting the city of consulates and merchants and being the most developed of all the Cypriot cities.

-The name of the village:
+The name of the city: